- How often are information sessions held?

 Does Loyola offer scholarships to graduate students?

-Merit based scholarships are available for the Executive MBA and Emerging Leaders MBA programs.
+A limited number of merit award scholarships are available for the majority of our programs.
 First consideration is given to those who apply by the priority application deadlines for each program.

 Course waivers that lead to cost savings are available for qualified applicants of the Professional's MBA and Master of Science in Finance programs.
-An unofficial course waiver analysis form can be submitted.
+An unofficial course waiver analysis form can be submitted to firstname.lastname@example.org.

 What forms of aid are available to graduate students other than loans?